-In I\,Zw\,18, which has a far lower metallicity ($~\sim$1/40\,Z$_\odot$) than the other galaxies in our sample, there is no well-defined RSG branch.
-This is likely a stellar evolution effect, as we will discuss in more detail later on.
-Because of this, we cannot apply the NN to identify cool SGs in I\,Zw\,18.
-Instead, as an alternative method, we use evolutionary tracks of 8\,M$_\odot$ with [Fe/H] = -1.7 from MIST\footnote{\url{https://waps.cfa.harvard.edu/MIST/}} \citep{Dotter16, Choi16} to select evolved sources more massive than 8\,M$_\odot$ (purple lines in bottom panels of Fig.\,\ref{fig:cmds_all} -- these are evolved to near carbon exhaustion).
-For sources that are at redder colors, we extrapolate the tracks.
-Again, we exclude sources with a color bluer than 0.25\,mag.
-As a test, we also applied this method involving MIST tracks to identify cool SGs in NGC\,4395, NGC\,5253, and NGC\,300.
+In I\,Zw\,18, which has far lower metallicity ($~\sim$1/40\,Z$_\odot$) than the other galaxies in our sample, no well-defined RSG branch appears.
+This is likely a stellar evolution effect, as discussed in detail later.
+Because of this, we could not apply the NN to identify cool SGs in I\,Zw\,18.
+Instead, as an alternative method, we used evolutionary tracks of 8\,M$_\odot$ with [Fe/H] = -1.7 from MIST\footnote{\url{https://waps.cfa.harvard.edu/MIST/}} \citep{Dotter16, Choi16} to select evolved sources more massive than 8\,M$_\odot$ (purple lines in the bottom panels of Fig.\,\ref{fig:cmds_all}; these have evolved to near carbon exhaustion).
+For redder sources, we extrapolated the tracks.
+Again, we excluded sources bluer than 0.25\,mag.
+As a test, we also applied this MIST track method to identify cool SGs in NGC\,4395, NGC\,5253, and NGC\,300.
 Compared to the NN method, we identified marginally more sources as cool SGs at $4.5 < \log (L / L_\odot) < 5.0$, and, most importantly, we identified the same sources as cool SGs above $\log (L / L_\odot) = 5.0$ (our region of interest; Sect\,\ref{sec:ldists}).